 There are really two alternative ways of heating water for use in the home.
 It can either be heated in anticipation of use and then stored/kept hot in a hot water storage tank, which is located centrally within the property.

-Alternatively, water can be heated on-demand for when it is required: a Continuous Flow Electric Water Heater heats water on-demand only when it is required.
+Alternatively, a more efficient solution is that water can be heated on-demand for when it is required: a Continuous Flow Electric Water Heater heats water on-demand only when it is required.

-A point-of-use water heater is a water heater that heats on-demand, but it is also physically small enough to be installed very close to where the hot water is used.
+A point-of-use water heater is a water heater that heats on-demand as close as possible to the hot water outlet and it is also physically small enough to fit right near the hot water outlet/s.

 With a point-of-use water heater, hot water comes through the tap very quickly and there’s only a short time to wait.

-Energy and water consumption is reduced because hot water does not need to flow through the pipes over long distances.
+Saving energy and water precious water because hot water does not need to flow through the pipes over long distances.

-Yes – provided the operational specifications are clearly understood and adhered to, and the MicroHeat Continuous Flow Electric Water Heater is installed correctly, as per the Installation Manual.
+Yes – provided the operational specifications are clearly understood in terms of flow rate versus the ambient water temperatures, and the MicroHeat Continuous Flow Electric Water Heater is installed correctly, as per the Installation Manual.